alexmccray23/uncle/README.md

 Neovim plugin for numbering Uncle tables.

 # pos_spec_conversion.lua
-Plugin that converts POS specs to the convential format for data processing.
+Plugin that converts POS specs to the conventional format for data processing.

 # rank_table.lua
 Neovim plugin for adding the "O RANK RANKPCT" row to Uncle stub tables.